Ambassador and influencer marketing is one of the most explosive forms of media today.

-It isn’t easy to define success in the influencer marketing space because it varies from brand to brand.
+Defining success in influencer marketing is challenging because it varies from brand to brand.
 For brands to build toward an imminent future where influencer and ambassador marketing is the most dominant form of marketing, a consistent plan must be to learn, improve and evolve.
 This means focusing on long-term success rather than pursuing short-term high performance or reaching for misinformed goals.

 It would be best if you made sure to set your goals and define what success is for your brand before commencing influencer identification to ensure you are selecting the right partners.

 “There is a tendency to get excited and jump directly into the partnership without a strong campaign foundation.
 Start by defining the output of your campaign, then use this understanding to inform the platforms you activate against, the types of influencers you partner with, and how the campaign runs.” — Crystal Duncan, WIIM.